 891 Repairs (limited to repair of above technology, aids and devices)

-If other non one-time-services are also planned, a second Calculation of Consumer Participation in the Cost of Services is required to determine available resources prior to providing ACCES-VR funds.
+If other non one-time-services are also planned, a second Calculation of Participant Contribution in the Cost of Services is required to determine available resources prior to providing ACCES-VR funds.

 One-Time-Services Job Save may be applied for those employed individuals whose ‘Available Resources’ or Spend Down exceeds the cost of their van or car modification, home modification, prosthetic or wheelchair after the One-Time-Services calculation is applied.